Aksars/strapi-blog/README.md

    ```

 2. **Set up environment variables**
-  **Use setup.sh** script to generate pass for DB and all strapi keys using openssl rand -base64 32 **(recommended)**
+  **Use setup.sh** script to generate passwords for DB and all Strapi keys using openssl rand -base64 32 **(recommended)**
    **Run**
    ```bash
    ./setup.sh
    ```
-   You can generete password for db and keys on your own from examples doing something like this instaed of setup.sh
+   You can generate passwords for DB and keys on your own from examples by doing something like this instead of using setup.sh:
    ```bash
    rename .example.env.* files to .env.* mv .example.env.db .env.db